 Nathalie Giroud received her PhD in cognitive neuroscience and psychology at the University of Zurich in 2016.
 She held postdoctoral positions within the University of Zurich's Research Priority Program "Dynamics of Healthy Aging", within the Canadian Consortium on Neurodegeneration in Aging and at Concordia University in Montréal and subsequently at the Phonetics and Speech Sciences Group at the University of Zurich.
 In 2020 she obtained a Swiss National Science Foundation PRIMA-grant allowing her to study the neural underpinnings of the hearing-cognition association with a team at the University of Zurich.

-Nathalie Giroud is also a faculty member of the international Max Planck Research School on “The Life Course: Evolutionary and Ontogenetic Dynamics” and the Neuroscience Center Zurich (ZNZ).
+Nathalie Giroud is also a faculty member of the international Max Planck Research School on “The Life Course: Evolutionary and Ontogenetic Dynamics” and the Neuroscience Center Zurich (ZNZ) and has recently joined the Editorial Board of the open-access peer-review journal Aging Brain.
 She has won the Vontobel Award for Research on Age(ing) in 2017.
 For the term 2021, she holds a Global Future Council Fellowship in the Council on Healthy Ageing and Longevity of the World Economic Forum (WEF).